gzecchi/docker-alpine-s6/README.md

 ## Introduction

-This is a multi architecture Base Alpine Image with the S6 Overlay
+This is a Multi-Architecture Base Alpine Image with the S6 Overlay

 [Alpine Linux](https://alpinelinux.org/) + [S6 Overlay](https://github.com/just-containers/s6-overlay)